Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 - `DataListObject.SelectionModeMultiple` - multiple rows can be selected.

 :::note
 Any other value will not be handled by the `DataListObject`, but the bound data grid can interpret it in a custom way.
-For example, blank value of the `RowSelectionMode` can mean that selection is not allowed, while other values may indicate a more detailed mode, such as contiguous selection only.
+For example, a blank value of the `RowSelectionMode` can mean that selection is not allowed, while other values may indicate a more detailed mode, such as contiguous selection only.
 :::

 The `DataListObject` allows you to get either selected rows or the indexes of the selected rows, as well as to check if the row is selected using an index, as illustrated below.